ShauryaManiTripathi/MapArt-Bot/README.md

 lot of todos
 1. run basic working of abstract framework DONE
-2. multi threaded, handled onLobby DONE
+2. multi threaded, handled onLobby and captcha solving  DONE with testings
 3. working on main server stuff IN PROGRESS